 Nonstimulant Therapy and Other ADHD Drugs

-The most common side effects seen with high blood pressure drugs include:
+The most common side effects of tricyclic antidepressants include:

-When taking one of these high blood pressure drugs for ADHD, be sure to tell your doctor:
+When taking antidepressants for ADHD, be sure to tell your health care provider:

 - If you are nursing, pregnant, or plan to become pregnant.

 - If you are taking or plan to take any dietary supplements, herbal medicines, or nonprescription medications.

 - If you have any past or present medical problems, including high blood pressure, seizures, heart disease and urinary problems.

 - If you have a history of drug or alcohol abuse or dependency or if you have had mental health problems, including depression, manic depression, or psychosis.